Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 #### ThresholdCmpOperator object

-`thresholdCmpOperator` object defines the kind of comparison operator, which will be used when comparing a value produced by the metric against the threshold.
+`thresholdCmpOperator` object defines the kind of comparison operator that will be used when comparing a value produced by the metric against the threshold.
 The object **must** contain the following members:

 - `kind`: Kind of comparison operator.